jdehlin/CacheSleeve/README.md

 Before you can start using the distributed cache you will need to initialize the CacheSleeve CacheManager with connection details for your Redis server.
 This should only be done once per server connecting to the distributed cache, usually in Application_Start.

-If you're running redis on localhost the following is all you need to get the cache manager running:
+If you're running redis on localhost with default settings the following is all you need to get the cache manager running:

 ```
 CacheSleeve.CacheManager.Init("localhost");